To learn more about Tressa check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Unsheathe Dagger

 The highlight of Tressa’s Starting Deck.
 Costs 1AP and generates 2 Shadow Daggers on use, making it 1 cost for 2 hits and 2 Agony.
-This is a deal that is very much worth it with how the rest of Tressa’s kit scales.
+This deal isn’t too impressive baseline, but with Epiphanies factored in, this card becomes much more potent.

 Curse